 SECOND OPINION AND APPEAL RIGHTS

-We want to work with you to make sure that your experiences with MCCMH are effective, satisfying, and problem-free.
+We want to work with you to ensure your experiences with MCCMH are effective, satisfying, and problem-free.
 From time to time, concerns about your services may arise.
 You have the right, at any time, to tell us if you are dissatisfied with anything about your services or about your experience with MCCMH.
 You may do so in a number of ways:

-Informal Resolution: If you are unhappy with something about your services or your experience with MCCMH, we encourage you to tell us.
-Talk to your therapist, case manager or supports coordinator, or their supervisors, to see if your concern can be resolved right in the clinic.
-If this does not resolve your concern, or you aren’t comfortable doing this by yourself, the MCCMH Ombudsman can help you.
+• Informal Resolution: If you are unhappy with anything about your services or your experience with MCCMH, we encourage you to let us know.
+Talk to your therapist, case manager, or supports coordinator, or their supervisors, to see if your concern can be resolved right in the clinic.
+If this does not resolve your concern or you aren’t comfortable doing it yourself, the MCCMH Ombudsman can help you.

-If you are requesting MCCMH services for the first time, or you are requesting hospitalization, and your request is denied, you may request a Second Opinion.
-A second opinion is a review of the decision made.
-Usually, a second opinion is provided by the Executive Director, or by his designee.
-If you request a second opinion, we must review the decision promptly.
-You must request a second opinion in writing.
-The Ombudsman will help you with a request for a second opinion.
+• If you are requesting MCCMH services for the first time, or you are requesting hospitalization, and your request is denied, you may request a Second Opinion.
+A Second Opinion is a review of the decision made.
+Usually, a Second Opinion is provided by the CEO or by their designee.
+If you request a Second Opinion, we must review the decision promptly.
+You must request a Second Opinion in writing.
+The Ombudsman will help you with a request for a Second Opinion.

-You have many other specific rights and options related to grievances, second opinions, appeals, and Medicaid Fair Hearings.
-The MCCMH Ombudsman is available to help you with these options.
+You have many other specific rights and options related to grievances, Second Opinions, Appeals, and Medicaid Fair Hearings.
+The MCCMH Ombudsman is available to assist you with these options.
 Call the Ombudsman at 586-469-7795 for help with your concerns.
-If you prefer, we will call you back at any number you give us.
-Our offices are also equipped with telephone interpreter services for those who best use a language other than English.
+If you prefer, you can provide us with a phone number, and we will call you back.
+Our offices also offer telephone interpreter services for individuals who prefer a language other than English.

 Give Us A Call For More Information